AvaLovelace1/speed-sketch/README.md

 - **Flip horizontally or vertically:** Flip the image for more variety.
 - **Customizable image filters:** Use the **Greyscale**, **High Contrast**, and **Blur** filters to focus on shape and form.
+- **Grid overlay:** Display a modifiable grid over the image for checking proportions.
 - **Pin window to top** _(desktop version only)_: Keep the app window on top of other windows for easy reference while drawing.
 - **Show image folder** _(desktop version only)_: Reveal the image in your system’s file navigator.